 Welcome to omarkadhim.com.
 I’m Omar.
 Born and raised in Jordan with stints in Australia and Yemen.
 I have been in my new home, the U.K. for the last 10 years.

 I studied aerospace engineering and have worked in various consulting and commercial roles in the aerospace sector.
-I’m currently at the UK’s aerospace and defense trade association ADS which is a great intersection of aerospace industry leaders, mobility entrepreneurs, policy makers and government funding vehicles.
-My day job is to understand what makes our member aerospace companies competitive and work with them and government on strategic business development opportunities.
+I’m currently at the UK’s aerospace and defense trade association ADS, which is a great intersection of aerospace industry leaders, mobility entrepreneurs, policy makers and government funding vehicles.
+My day job is to understand what makes our member aerospace companies competitive and help them get customers, investment and talent.